 Cut back on personal care products

 Don’t overuse hairspray, shampoo and deodorant.
-They’re throwing out major levels of volatile organic compounds (VOCs)—new research suggests as much as car emissions.
+They’re throwing out major levels of VOCs—new research suggests as much as car emissions.

-Here are seven potentially harmful beauty products no one is talking about.
+Here are seven potentially dangerous ingredients in beauty products no one is talking about.

 Don’t rush cleaning